Predictive variational inference: Learn the predictively optimal posterior distribution: Predictive variational inference

-\paragraph{A normal example.} We use a toy example to illustrate the different limiting behavior of PVI and Bayes.
-We model an IID dataset $\{y_i\}_{i=1}^n$ by a model $y|\theta\sim \text{normal}(\theta, 1)$ where the only parameter is the location $\theta$.
+\paragraph{A normal example.} We model an IID dataset $\{y_i\}_{i=1}^n$ by a model $y|\theta\sim \text{normal}(\theta, 1)$ where the only parameter is the location $\theta$.
 The unknown true data generating procedure is $y_i\sim \text{normal}(0,\sigma_{\text{true}})$.
 The exact posterior is $p(\theta|y)= \mathrm{normal}( \theta ~| ~\bar y,1/\sqrt{n})$.
-We run PVI with a Gaussian variational family. (a) When $\sigma_{\text{true}} = 1$, the model is well-specified, and PVI solution $q(\theta)$ quickly converges to the point mass at 0, same as the classical VI and Bayes. (b) When $\sigma_{\text{true}}=2$, while the regular Bayes still concentrates to the point mass at 0, the PVI posterior quickly converges to $\mathrm{normal}(0,\sqrt{3})$, and stays there as $n$ goes to infinity regardless of the scoring rule, such that the posterior prediction matches the true data process despite the model being wrong.
-In general, unlike the regular Bayes, when the model is misspecified the PVI posterior uncertainty may not go to zero as the sample size grows to infinity, a reflection of the ``epistemic humility''.
-See Fig.~\ref{fig:normal} for simulations.
+We use PVI with a Gaussian variational family. (a) When $\sigma_{\text{true}} = 1$, the model is well-specified, and PVI solution $q(\theta)$ converges to the point mass at 0, same as the classical VI and Bayes. (b) When $\sigma_{\text{true}}=2$, while the regular Bayes still concentrates to the point mass at 0, the PVI posterior converges to $\mathrm{normal}(0,\sqrt{3})$, and stays there as $n$ goes to infinity regardless of the scoring rule, so that the posterior prediction matches the true data process despite the model being wrong.
+In general, unlike standard Bayesian inference, when the model is misspecified the PVI posterior uncertainty may not go to zero as the sample size grows to infinity, a reflection of the ``epistemic humility''.
+See Figure~\ref{fig:normal} for simulations.